mystic0x1/mystic0x1.github.io/_posts/Cloud-Security/AWS/2023-08-16-methods-to-backdoor-an-aws-account.md

 ## Persistence - Temporary Security Credentials
-[Temporary security credentials](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_temp.html) are a bit identical to the `Access Keys` we just explored above with some differences.
+[Temporary security credentials](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_temp.html) are somewhat identical to the `Access Keys` we just explored above.
 These temporary keys allow access to resources to which the user (for whom we generated temporary access keys) has access.

 > As the name suggests, temporary keys are temporary in the sense that they expire automatically as compared to `Access Keys` that must be revoked manually.
 > The duration of temporary access keys ranges from `15` minutes to `36` hours.